Bang1338/bangs-project-voyager/README.md

 ## What is Project Voyager
 - Project Voyager is a project which get the Bang1338's message and read it without publish it to Twitter or something.
+- Most of the message are encoded.
+(Voyager 1 is different, it's send 1 and 0)
 - Some of them is encoded with some algo like Base64, A1Z26, Hex,...
 - Hardcoded message are encoded/hashed with MD5, SHA256.